 Redefining Silent Data Corruption for the AI Era

-The Spores of Corruption: Invisible Characters
+The Vector: Invisible Unicode Characters

-- Zero-Width Space ($U+200B$): Used for line-breaking in some languages, but can break apart tokens or identifiers in code.
+- Zero-Width Space ($U+200B$): Breaks apart tokens or identifiers

-- Word Joiner ($U+2060$): Prevents a line break.
+- Word Joiner ($U+2060$): Prevents line breaks in unexpected places

-The Core Mechanism: Partial Deletion and Buffer Truncation
+Partial Deletion and Buffer Truncation

 Example: